Teenage Engineering

-Teenage Engineering is a Swedish consumer electronics and design company and manufacturer founded in 2005 by Jesper Kouthoofd, David Eriksson, Jens Rudberg and David Möllerstedt and based in Stockholm.
-Its products include electronics and synthesizers, with its core product being the OP-1, as well as instant cameras.
+Teenage Engineering is a Swedish consumer electronics, design company, and manufacturer specializing in synthesizers, drum machines, and grooveboxes.
+In addition to musical instruments, Teenage Engineering occasionally produces or designs consumer goods such as speakers, instant cameras, and computer cases.
+Teenage Engineering was founded in 2005 by Jesper Kouthoofd, David Eriksson, Jens Rudberg and David Möllerstedt and is based in Stockholm.
+Its core products are the OP-1 and OP-1 Field.

 History

 Teenage Engineering was founded in 2005 by Jesper Kouthoofd, Jens Rudberg and David Eriksson, the three of whom had previously led the computer games company Netbabyworld from 1999–2003.
 They were later joined by David Möllerstedt, who previously headed the audio department at EA DICE.

 Their first product, the OP-1, was introduced at the NAMM Show in 2010.
 Shortly after release, Teenage Engineering produced several "accessories", which could be used to manipulate the unit's input knobs.

 Following the success of the OP-1, the company began working with the Stig Carlsson Foundation to develop the OD-11 speaker, inspired by a speaker of the same name manufactured by Sonab and designed by Swedish designer Stig Carlsson in 1974.
 It was well received for its minimalist design, a faithful reproduction of the original, and for its sound quality.
 Despite two early appearances at the Consumer Electronics Show and an original release date of Summer 2013, it was not released until 2014.
 Teenage Engineering aimed to maintain Carlsson's goal of designing a speaker for use in a "regular home", rather than one designed to be used in an unrealistically ideal, noiseless environment.